clicalmani/tonka/docs/views.md

 {% endblock %}
 ```

-By following these steps, you can create and render views in Tonka, making your application more dynamic and interactive.
+By following these steps, you can create and render views in **Tonka**, making your application more dynamic and interactive.

 ## Nested View Directories

-Tonka allows you to organize your view templates into nested directories, making it easier to manage complex applications with many views.
+**Tonka** allows you to organize your view templates into nested directories, making it easier to manage complex applications with many views.
 For example, you might have a directory structure like this:

 ```
 resources/views/